Topic

 5. Carrier / Provider Breaches — Massive user data leaks, including phone databases.

-A privacy-first telephony platform can mitigate many of these by bypassing carrier identifications and limiting data exposure.
+A privacy-first telephony platform can prevent many of these threats.
+By bypassing carrier identifications and limiting data exposure, telephony platforms can ensure users stay safe.

 Trends & future directions (what's on the horizon)